 The fifth conclusion is that SPOREs make a substantial contribution to building an early translational research capacity both within their host institutions and in specific disease areas.
 For host institutions, a SPORE award provides a translational core infrastructure around a specific disease including specialized tissue repositories, laboratory equipment and technical/statistical expertise.
-The award also often serves as a "center of gravity", raising the profile and legitimacy of translational research at the institution.
-Within disease areas, SPORE-SPORE collaborations create a national community of translational research investigators which is particularly important for large, epidemiologic studies, the collecting and sharing of biospecimens, clinical trial design and accrual of patients.
+The award also often serves as a "center of gravity," raising the profile and legitimacy of translational research at the institution.
+Within disease areas, SPORE-SPORE collaborations create a national community of translational research investigators which is particularly important for large epidemiologic studies, the collecting and sharing of biospecimens, clinical trial design and accrual of patients.

-Major Advances (Chapter 2)
+Major Advances (Chapter 3)

 In order to address the overarching study question (i.e., What specific concepts or scientific findings that arose from SPORE research have had an impact on the practice of oncology?), STPI researchers specified three categories of major advances: advances accepted into clinical practice; advances in late-phase human testing; and advances with broad clinical potential.
-Identification of SPORE-supported advances falling into these three categories involved a two-step process.
+In addition, over the course of the analysis, "landmark population studies" was identified as an additional category in which SPORE research led to major advances.
+Identification of SPORE-supported advances falling into these categories involved a two-step process.